Discover Lycia

 suggesting that the people either were natives or had been settled in Anatolia for a long time.
 The land itself has certainly been inhabited without interruption from prehistoric times.
 The earliest site in Lycia is on the coast near Tlos at Girmeler Cave, which dates back to 5,000 BC.

-One of the most interesting and fascinating areas of Anatolia can be discovered through this cruise aboard a traditional Turkish wooden-hulled boat called a gulet, which is a sailboat generally used as a cruise boat.
-Embarking on one of the best gulets in the country at Göcek, we will cruise along the turquoise waters of the Lycian coastline, one of the oldest sailing routes.
+How to discover Lycia.
+Embarking on one of our gulets in Göcek or Fethiye, you will cruise along the turquoise waters of the Lycian coastline, one of the oldest sailing routes.
 We will anchor overnight in the gorgeous coves or bays that gave shelter to the sea-peoples of the second millennium B.C. and were ports to Greek and Roman navy and merchant ships.
 The small ancient harbor sites of Lycia, which will be visited during daily excursions, will give you a full impression of this unique land and its people.
-The Lycians, or Lukka, as they were mentioned in the 2nd millennium texts, were the bravest of the Trojan allies in the Iliad.

 Xanthos